 Over the course of the past year, the number of tech giants that have taken a more aggressive stance on climate change and their own environmental impact has seen a significant increase.
-Among others, Microsoft has pledged to become carbon negative, Amazon is aiming for carbon neutrality by 2040, and Intel has plotted a path to carbon neutral computing by 2030.
+Among others, Microsoft has pledged to become carbon negative, Amazon is aiming for carbon neutrality by 2040, and Intel has plotted a path to carbon-neutral computing by 2030.

 It’s important to note that much progress has already been made on improving the sustainability credentials of data centres in the past decade.
-Despite the volume of computing increasing fourfold in data centres between 2010 and 2018, energy consumption only grew by 6%, thanks to the efforts invested in achieving efficiency gains.
+Despite the volume of computing increasing fourfold in data centres between 2010 and 2018, energy consumption only grew by 6 percent, thanks to the efforts invested in achieving efficiency gains.